Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: LSM-tree Background

 \subsection{LSM-tree Amplification}

 \textbf{Write Amplification} Write Amplification represents the write cost, and it measures the amortized number of disk writes for adding a data entry into an LSM-tree.
 An LSM-tree organizes data into multiple levels.
 Smaller levels collect data and write the collection of data into larger levels in a single sizeable sequential I/O. As a result, data entries are written to storage multiple times as the LSM-tree grows.
 Repeated writes can negatively affect the lifespan of modern solid-state storage devices (SSDs)~\cite{min2012sfs, lee2015f2fs}.
 Hence, high write amplification can wear out the device.
 As a result, researchers have studied and successfully developed different mechanisms such as separating key and value~\cite{lu2017wisckey} and introducing a non-volatile memory layer between main memory and disk~\cite{im2020pink} to reduce the amount of write amplifications.
-To avoid write stalls caused by long merge operations at larger levels, many LSM-tree based key-value stores perform partial merges, which move the SST file (2-64 MB) between two adjacent levels instead of an entire sorted run.
+To avoid write stalls caused by long merge operations at larger levels, LSM-tree based key-value stores, such as LevelDB~\cite{levelDB} and RocksDB~\cite{dong2021rocksdb}, perform partial merges, which move the SST file (2-64 MB) between two adjacent levels instead of an entire sorted run.
 This mechanism tries to distribute the merging overheads over time and can negatively impact the worst-case update I/O cost of merging~\cite{dayan2022spooky}.
-For better readability, we discuss merge operations as having the granularity of runs throughout the paper.
+With full merge, two runs in adjacent levels are merged entirely at once and full merges are used as default in Cassandra~\cite{lakshman2010cassandra} and HBase~\cite{george2011hbase}.
+Throughout this paper, we discuss the complexity of merge operations as having the granularity of runs.